UNINETTSigma2/documentation/newjobs/fram_job_scripts.md

 job types are "variants" of a *normal* job.

 *Normal* jobs must specify account (`--account`), walltime limit (`--time`) and number of nodes (`--nodes`).
-Maximal wall time limit for normal jobs is 7 days (168 hours).
-By default, they must use between 4 and 32 nodes, but a project can be allowed to use more nodes if needed.
 The jobs can specify how many tasks should run per node and how many CPUs should be used by each task.

-If more than 32 nodes is needed, and the application in question can actually scale more than 32 nodes, please send a request to
-<support@metacenter.no>.

 A typical job specification for a normal job would be